King's Buildings Campus

 You will concentrate on specialist study and innovative assessment that will prepare you for your professional career.
 Increasingly you will spend time on individual or group design projects.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C.
+4 Highers at AAAA (by end of S5 preferred) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C.

 Widening access entry: